bigskysoftware/htmx/www/docs.md

 For more on the `HX-Trigger` headers, see [`HX-Trigger` Response Headers](/headers/hx-trigger).

+Submitting a form via htmx has the benefit, that the [Post/Redirect/Get Pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get) is not needed any more.
+After successful processing a POST request on the server, you don't need to return a [HTTP 302 (Redirect)](https://en.wikipedia.org/wiki/HTTP_302).
+You can directly return the new HTML fragment.

 ### <a name="request-operations"></a> [Request Order of Operations](#request-operations)

 The order of operations in a htmx request are: